 Do you sleep better if you have a fan going in your room at night?
 And do you even use a fan for this purpose during the winter and just turn the fan towards the wall?
 That is because of the white noise from the fan helps you become drowsy and helps you get to the sleeping state which is also known as the Alpha State.

-Your baby is going to take you on one big magical ride.
+Your baby is a unique little person, and they are going to take you on one big magical ride.
 That ride is going to include a lot of sleepless nights as your little one learns how to soothe themselves.
 You should always be flexible and never allow a newborn baby cry for long periods of time.
 It is always good to hold, cuddle and rock your baby as much as possible.
 Babies THRIVE on physical touch!
 However if you don’t let your baby become too dependent on being rocked or held to sleep, and if you don’t feed your baby right before bedtime – and you are mindful of the number of naps your infant takes during the day, your infant will sleep better.
 Those are the key reasons behind any baby not sleeping properly, and adding white noise in the picture will only solve that issue!
 Remember that this time will pass!
 So enjoy your baby because they will grow up very soon into young adults who will have their own milestones to discover.

 Well I think I covered everything that I know of which is a common cause of your baby not being able to sleep at night.
 Please keep in mind that I am not a doctor, just a mommy with a very big PARTY animal for a baby 🙂 He likes to jam jam instead of getting in his jam jams and going to sleep.
 How are you mommas doing with getting your babies to sleep at night and keeping them asleep?
 Which tactics do you use?
 How do you manage to get yourself rest as well?
 Do you sleep whenever baby sleeps or do you take turns with a partner?
 I am a single mama so I do it every night all by myself.
 It’s all good though 🙂 I manage well for a sleep deprived lady.
 Let me know in the comments below how you are holding up 🙂